Professional wrestling strikes: Kick

 A kick in wrestling is an attack using any part of the foot or lower leg to strike the opponent's body or head.

 Back kick

-Involves the attacker beginning by facing their opponent, then turning 180° and bending the rear leg at the knee or extending it backwards in full, exploiting the turning momentum to strike the opponent in the chest or stomach.
+Involves the attacker beginning by facing their opponent, then turning 180° and bending the rear leg at the knee or extending it backward in full, exploiting the turning momentum to strike the opponent in the chest or stomach.
 Also known as reverse side kick or heel kick.
 It is a very popular attack in Mexico, known by its original name La Filomena, for it was innovated and named by Murciélago Velázquez.
 A jumping back kick is a variation that involves the attacker conducting the turning motion while jumping.

 Even though several other kicks may be confused with a back kick, it must be considered that these attacks are distinctively applied heel/calf-first.